Non-recursive Counts of Graphs on Surfaces: Introduction

 There are two approaches in the literature for deriving recursion equations for the map generating functions from the genus expansions.
 One of these is based on the matrix resolvent (Green's function) for random matrices \cite{bib:a, bib:ebook}.
 This is often referred to as the {\it topological recursion}.
 The other is based on the recurrence matrix resolvent of orthogonal polynomials associated to the probability measure of the random matrix ensemble \cite{bib:em, bib:emp08, bib:bd13, bib:ew}.
 In the latter approach one is able to bring to bear rigorous analytical methods from the classical theory of orthogonal polynomials as well as Riemann-Hilbert analysis in order to get detailed estimates on the validity of the genus expansion and associated recurrence equations.
 This enables one to establish that the generating functions of the form displayed above, initially taken to be formal, are in fact convergent \cite{bib:em} and to determine their maximal domains of holomorphy.
 This is essential for the derivation of explicit closed rational expressions for the $z_g$ initiated in \cite{bib:er} and continued in \cite{bib:elt22b} that we use.
 We refer the reader to the last citation for additional details and will take as our starting point the rational expressions for $z_g$ and $e_g$ that were developed in \cite{bib:emp08, bib:er, bib:er14}.

 While map enumeration has stemmed from recursion schemes of the type just mentioned, what we do in this paper is decidedly different.
 We aim to derive expressions for the map counts ${\mathcal N}(g,j)$ that are of {\em closed form} in terms of {\em known} classical combinatorial functions.
 This is what we refer to as a {\it non-recursive count}.
 A few examples are available in the literature: ${\mathcal N}_{2\nu,z}(0,j)$ and ${\mathcal N}_{2\nu,e}(0,j)$ were derived in \cite{bib:emp08}, ${\mathcal N}_{4,e}(2,j)$ was introduced in \cite{bib:biz}, and more recently, ${\mathcal N}_{4,e}(3,j)$ was obtained in \cite{bib:bgm}.
 To the best of our knowledge, the only other instances of known closed-form expressions are ${\mathcal N}_{3,e}(0,j)$ and ${\mathcal N}_{3,e}(1,j)$, for triangulations on a surface of genus 0 or 1 \cite{bib:bd13}.
 This article establishes general expressions for ${\mathcal N}_{2\nu,z}(g,j)$ and ${\mathcal N}_{2\nu,e}(g,j)$ in terms of a linear combination of a specified set of coefficients appearing in the rational forms for $z_g$ and $e_g$, weighted by hypergeometric functions depending on the genus $g$ and the number of vertices $j$.
-In addition, we introduce a dynamic perspective which, in the case of 4-valent maps, leads to a remarkable analytical simplification that enables us to efficiently express the desired non-recursive counts in terms of polynomials, powers, and factorials of the number of vertices $j$, for fixed but arbitrary genus.
-Examples of this are given in Tables \ref{tab:counts_z} and \ref{tab:counts_e} below.
-This reduction works for all genera in the case of ${\mathcal N}_{4,z}(g,j)$, and for $g \ge 2$ in the case of ${\mathcal N}_{4,e}(g,j)$.
-Counts of regular genus 1 maps are indeed special, and we provide a separate derivation for ${\mathcal N}_{4,e}(1,j)$ in Appendix \ref{app:e1}.
+In addition, we introduce a dynamic perspective which, in the case of 4-valent maps, leads to a remarkable analytical simplification that enables us to efficiently express the desired non-recursive counts in terms of polynomials, powers, and factorials of the number of vertices $j$, for fixed but arbitrary genus, as shown in Tables \ref{tab:counts_z} and \ref{tab:counts_e} below.
+These tables suggest a general structure for the counts ${\mathcal N}_{4,z}(g,j)$ and ${\mathcal N}_{4,e}(g,j)$ of the form